-Barry Stroud Willis S. and Marion Slusser Professor Emeritus of Philosophy (Ph.D., Harvard University).
+Barry Stroud Willis S. and Marion Slusser Professor Emeritus of Philosophy, Recalled (Ph.D., Harvard University).
 He works mainly in epistemology, metaphysics, philosophy of mind and language, and the history of modern philosophy.
 He is the author of Hume, The Significance of Philosophical Scepticism, The Quest for Reality, Engagement and Metaphysical Dissatisfaction, and three volumes of collected essays.
 He teaches undergraduate and graduate courses on Hume, Wittgenstein, theory of knowledge, metaphysics, and parts of the history of modern philosophy.

 R. Jay Wallace (On Leave) Judy Chandler Webb Distinguished Chair for Innovative Teaching and Research (B. Phil., University of Oxford; Ph.D., Princeton University).
 His interests lie mainly in moral philosophy and the history of ethics.
 His research has focused on responsibility, moral psychology, and the theory of practical reason.
 Recently he has written on promising, normativity, constructivism, resentment, hypocrisy, love, and regret and affirmation.
 His publications include Responsibility and the Moral Sentiments (Harvard), Normativity and the Will (Oxford), and The View from Here (Oxford).
 During the past few years he has taught undergraduate courses on ethics, moral psychology, and free will and graduate seminars on promising, practical knowledge, future persons, and the moral nexus.